Spirit is what made us famous the world over

 BUILDING A SAFE FUTURE

 Safety and comfort of their workers was just as important outside, as well as inside.
 They built a series of lodging houses for seasonal workers protecting them from profit hungry landlords.

 The stills at John’s Lane Distillery were widely regarded as the most technologically advanced in Ireland.
 This was touched on a few year laters by the renowned whiskey writer Alfred Barnard who visited John’s Lane.
 He commented on how progressive the distillery was.

 FROM POWERS TO POWERFUL

 The Power Baronetcy of Edermine, Co.
-Wicklow was conferred upon John Power on 18 October in the year above.
+Wexford was conferred upon John Power on 18 October in the year above.
 In his lifetime, John Power was also appointed High Sherriff for the City of Dublin.
 You could say, as the stature of their whiskey rose, so too did their position in society.

 The Power family were full of heart outside of the distillery too.
 They contributed to numerous good causes, including building housing for the inhabitants of Oylegate village in Wexford near their country estate.

 It wasn’t all work and no play in the POWERS Distillery.
 A true sign of their team spirit, was their football team, POWERS United.

 They valued staff so much that they were one of the first companies to organise an annual outing, closing the Distillery, and bringing all employees for a day out in one of the family country homes.